Want to find the best chequing account?

 A cheque is a written, dated, and signed secure slip of paper indicating an agreement to pay another individual or organization a designated sum of money.
 When you write a cheque, you’re instructing the bank to make that payment.
 When the cheque is cashed, money is withdrawn from your chequing account.
 Although cheques are increasingly being replaced by other forms of electronic payment, they are still commonly used by Canadians to pay landlords for rental housing, by businesses that don’t accept electronic payments, and for personal payments, such as a birthday gift to a relative or money owed to a friend.

 Cheques are typically sold in books of 50, 100 or 200 and can be ordered for an additional fee, either through your bank or directly through a cheque printing company.
-There are a few different types of fees associated with cheques:

 Premium chequing accounts that charge a higher monthly fee may include cheques as part of the package, but most basic chequing accounts require you to pay extra to order cheques.
 Depending on the style and quantity of cheques ordered, a chequebook can cost between $25-$70, plus taxes and shipping.